Transformers: Armada (comic book): Development

+Following the conclusion of the "World Collide" arc with issue #18 in December 2003, Armada was replaced with Transformers: Energon, which began publication in January 2004 with issue #19, continuing Armada's storyline.

+Reception

+Critical response

+Tom Speelman of Comic Book Resources praised Dreamwave's comic and described it as superior to the anime series of the same name, highlighting the ability of the Minicons to communicate properly through speech, rather than beeping sound.
+Randy Lander of TheFourthRail.com gave the first issues a score of 7/10, particularly for its presentation of the characters which "plays up their colorful and cool side".
+Lander also praised Sarracini's writing for being "action-packed", as well as Raiz's artwork, particularly the designs of Cybertron.
+Lander also argued that although he found Transformers: Generation One as a better series overall, Armada was better for new readers.
+Sam Windholz gave the first issue 3.5/5 stars, stating that although there were a few issues with it, issue #1 proved to be a "promising start".
+Windholz also praised the comic's artwork, especially the depiction of Cybertron.
+Concerning the writing, Windholz compared it to Generation One, described Armada's writing as simpler and using more exposition.
+Marc Deschamps of ComicBook.com described Transformers: Armada as one of the "most underrated Transformers stories ever", particularly praising the "Worlds Collide" story arc.

 Commercial performance

 Transformers: Armada #1 was the best-selling comic in July 2002, according to Diamond Comic Distributors' ranking for that month, with around 145,567 copies distributed.
 High sales continued with #2 being the third best-selling comic of the month.
 Issue #3 was the first one to sell less than 100,000 copies, while #4 was the first one to not rank in the top 10.
 Sales continued to plummet from that point on.
 Issue #8 scored out of the top 20, #10 scored out of the top 30, and by #14 the series failed to rank in the top 50.
 By the end, Transformers: Armada #18 sold 28,059 copies and ranked 70th in Diamond's rankings.

 The series' first trade volume, First Contact, had 2,549 units accounted in Diamond distributed comic shops during its release month, April 2003, placing it 22nd on the trade paperbacks chart.
 The second trade, Fortress, had 1,952 units accounted in September that same year, and place 37th on the chart, while the third and last trade, Worlds Collide, sold 1,358 units in April 2004, scoring 59th place on the charts.
 The omnibus published by IDW Publishing in August 2010 sold 707 units and scored 132nd on the list.